YU88John/jenkins-ecr-ecs-devops/setup.md

 - Build Timestamp
 - Pipeline Maven Integration

+#### Integrations
+Integrations have two parts:
+- Jenkins configuration
+- Integrating servers configuration <br>
+For the first part, you can find just below this context.
+To configure the integrating servers, there are instructions provided in respective topics below.

 **For integration with SonarQube** <br>
 Under Manage Jenkins - <br>
 Tools > SonarQube Scanner > Install automatically (Please select the latest version, and ensure you remember the name you give) <br>